QI: Questions seen beforehand

 The makers of the show insist that the answers are not given to the panellists beforehand.
 The host is given a list of questions about an hour before the show, for preparatory purposes, but the guests are forbidden to ask for preparatory materials or other help.
 Alan Davies never does any preparation.

 In a 2010 interview with the Radio Times regarding the current state of the BBC, Fry revealed that one of the regular panellists insisted on seeing the questions before they appear in the show.

-"There's only one regular guest who always insists on seeing the questions beforehand and prepares for them.
-I won't tell you his or her name," he said.
-"It really annoys me.
-In fact, one day, I'll make sure that person is given a list from another programme because they don't need them."
+There's only one regular guest who always insists on seeing the questions beforehand and prepares for them.
+I won't tell you his or her name ...
+It really annoys me.
+In fact, one day, I'll make sure that person is given a list from another programme because they don't need them.

 Following this comment, people asked Fry to identify the guest and some posted their own speculations.
 Fry later posted on his Twitter account that it was neither Davies nor Rob Brydon.
 In a 2022 Q&A at the Oxford Union, regular panellist Dara Ó Briain said that the guest in question was someone who had since died, but was not Sean Lock.